guilhermeseckert/Aircnc/README.md

 ## Insomnia

-Enter in the folder and execute the command "npx serve" to see the documentation.
+Enter in the folder "insomnia" and execute the command "npx serve" to see the documentation.

 <p align="center">
   <img width="460" height="300" src="img/insomnia.png">